juanelas/bigint-crypto-utils/README.md

 npm install bigint-crypto-utils
 ```

-NPM installation defaults to the minified ES6 module for browsers and the CJS one for Node.js.
+NPM installation defaults to the ES6 module for browsers and the CJS one for Node.js.

-For web browsers, you can also directly download the [IIFE file](https://raw.githubusercontent.com/juanelas/bigint-crypto-utils/master/lib/index.browser.bundle.js) or the [ES6 module](https://raw.githubusercontent.com/juanelas/bigint-crypto-utils/master/lib/index.browser.bundle.mod.js) from GitHub.
+For web browsers, you can also directly download the [IIFE bundle](https://raw.githubusercontent.com/juanelas/bigint-crypto-utils/master/lib/index.browser.bundle.js) or the [ES6 bundle module](https://raw.githubusercontent.com/juanelas/bigint-crypto-utils/master/lib/index.browser.bundle.mod.js) from GitHub.

 ## Usage examples